 For your own safety and the preservation of the park, please obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

 Good summer swimming in the ocean is available.
-There is no designated or roped-off swimming area and there are no lifeguards on duty.
+There is no designated or roped-off swimming area.

 The beach is quite rocky with some sandy areas at high tide at the day-use site.
 Please use caution as the beaches are rocky and subject to tidal action and sudden changes in weather.
 Mermaid Cove is best suited for experienced scuba divers.